GluuFederation/tutorials/oidc-sso-tutorials/code/node/jans-passport/README.md

 ### External Social Provider configurations

 It is an array of JSON objects.
 Each object will be your provider.
 We are using [PassportJS](https://www.passportjs.org/).
-Below is the sample for google and facebook as an external social providers.
+Below is the sample for google, apple, and facebook as an external social providers.

 ```js
 // passport.json